 What is a Chain Reorganization?

-Chain reorganization is a phenomenon that can occur in blockchain-based systems, such as Bitcoin, when two different blocks are mined at roughly the same time, resulting in the creation of two competing versions of the blockchain.
+The meaning of chain reorganization refers to a phenomenon that can occur in blockchain-based systems, such as Bitcoin, when two different blocks are mined at roughly the same time, resulting in the creation of two competing versions of the blockchain.

 When a new block is mined, it is broadcast to the network and other nodes in the network will add it to their local copy of the blockchain.
 However, if two blocks are mined at roughly the same time, it is possible that different nodes in the network will receive and add different blocks to their local copy of the blockchain.
 This can result in a temporary split in the network, with different nodes following different versions of the blockchain.